Pipeline Manager

 Development

-To run a development server which automatically recompiles the project after detecting any changes, in ./pipeline_manager/frontend directory run:
+To run a development server which automatically recompiles a project after detecting any changes, in ./pipeline_manager/frontend directory, for static mode, run:

 npm run serve-static